nwb-extensions/staged-extensions/README.md

 GitHub organization](https://github.com/nwb-extensions) with your extension's `ndx-meta.yaml` and `README.md` files.
 You will be added as a maintainer for that repository.

-    This new repo is the NDX Catalog record for your extension.
+    This new repo is the NDX Catalog entry for your extension.
 It will be used to guide other users to the location of your extension and what is the latest approved version, similar to a card in a card catalog in early libraries.
-Please keep this record repo up-to-date as you develop your extension and publish new versions.
+Please keep this repo up-to-date as you develop your extension and publish new versions.

 ## Behind the scenes

-See https://github.com/nwb-extensions/nwb-extensions-smithy for more information about the automation scripts that run behind the scenes.
+See [nwb-extensions-smithy](https://github.com/nwb-extensions/nwb-extensions-smithy) for more information about the automation scripts that run behind the scenes.